We Honor Veterans

 One in four dying Americans is a veteran.
-Veterans who experienced combat service or some other type of trauma are very likely to have these experiences from their past resurface at the end of their life.
-The delayed stress coupled with their end of life issues presents special challenges for the veteran, his or her family and the caregivers.
+Veterans who experienced combat service or other types of trauma are likely to have these past experiences resurface at the end of their life.
+The delayed stress coupled with their end of life issues present special challenges for the veteran, his or her family and the caregivers.

 We Honor Veterans National Partnership

-Recognizing the unique needs of the Veterans we serve, Burke Hospice & Palliative Care has partnered with the National Hospice and Palliative Care Organization (NHPCO) to provide the best care possible for this special group.
-Burke Hospice & Palliative Care is utilizing NHPCO's national resources and training programs to develop a plan of care to meet our Veterans and their families needs.
-In 2014, Burke Hospice & Palliative Care was awarded the Four Star Level, the highest possible, by NHPCO in the We Honor Veterans program.
+Recognizing the unique needs of the Veterans we serve, Burke Hospice & Palliative Care has partnered with the National Hospice and Palliative Care Organization (NHPCO) to provide the highest quality care for members of this special group.
+Burke Hospice & Palliative Care is utilizing NHPCO’s national resources and training programs to develop care plans that the needs of Veterans and their families.
+In 2014, Burke Hospice & Palliative Care was awarded the Four Star

 Making "We Honor Veterans" a Burke Hospice & Palliative Care Program